Dhaulagiri II

-Dhaulagiri II (धौलागिरी २) is a mountain in Gandaki Province, Nepal.
+Dhaulagiri II (धौलागिरी २) is a mountain lying on the border of Karnali Province and Gandaki Province, Nepal.
 It is part of the Dhaulagiri mountain range in north-central Nepal at an elevation of 7751 m and with the prominence of 2391 m.
 Dhaulagiri II is the second highest mountain in the Dhaulagiri mountain range and it was first climbed by an Austrian-American expedition from its northwest side.

 Geography

-Dhaulagiri II is located at the border of Chharka Tangsong Rural Municipality, Dolpa, and Dhaulagiri Rural Municipality, Myagdi in Gandaki Province at 7751 m above sea level and its prominence is 2391 m.
+Dhaulagiri II is located at the border of Chharka Tangsong Rural Municipality, Dolpa in Karnali Province and Dhaulagiri Rural Municipality, Myagdi in Gandaki Province at 7751 m above sea level and its prominence is 2391 m.
 It is part of the Dhaulagiri mountain range in north-central Nepal, and Dhaulagiri II is the second highest mountain in the mountain range.
 The main peak of the mountain range, Dhaulagiri, is the seventh highest mountain in the world at 8167 m above sea level, and the highest mountain within the borders of a single country.